-Some people like a crisp flat cookie, some prefer them tall, thick, cakey, and textured.
-I myself love a big fat cookie.
+Some people like a crisp flat cookie, and some prefer them tall, thick, cakey, and textured.
+I myself love a big fat fluffy cookie.
 The perfect cookie to me is a round, flat, classic chocolate chip cookie that looks exactly like the ones Cookie Monster eats on the show.
 Yum.

 Of course, the perfect cookie isn’t always easy to achieve.
-You might come across a recipe, try your best to follow it, but end up with a cookie that looks completely different.
+You might come across a recipe, and try your best to follow it, but end up with a cookie that looks completely different.
 Sometimes you can end up with cookies that are too flat, other times your cookies might not flatten at all.

 There are many reasons why cookies might not spread.
 The amount of dry ingredients, the temperature, and the leavening agent are key factors in determining how much your cookies will spread.

 I’m Angie, I’ve been making cookies for over ten years.
 Sugar cookies, chocolate chip cookies, thin cookies, thick cookies, you name it.
 In this article, I’ll be explaining the reasons why your cookies don’t spread and share with you how you can remedy them.